Call Today +44 207 993 6524

 If something significant goes awry, discreetly let the couple know what's happened and how you're addressing it.
 Keeping them informed builds trust and assures them that their special day is in capable hands.

-Use Humour Appropriately
+Use humor Appropriately

-A light-hearted comment or joke can ease any tension caused by unexpected events, as long as it's appropriate and well-timed. humour can be a valuable tool in making light of minor setbacks, helping to reset the atmosphere.
+A light-hearted comment or joke can ease any tension caused by unexpected events, as long as it's appropriate and well-timed. humor can be a valuable tool in making light of minor setbacks, helping to reset the atmosphere.

 Be Resourceful